folded-php/log/README.md

-# folded/action
+# folded/log

-A pattern to organize your controllers with functions for you web app.
+Log information to various channels for your web app.

 ## Summary